GameGenesis/HAVIT/firestore_uploader/README.md

 Developed and Designed by John Seong, 2022.

+This utility is used to upload templates to the **HAVIT**'s central database.

 ---

 This python script essentially "uploads" the JSON object to the famous NoSQL Database, Firestore, without having to go through the hassle of manually adding all the key-value pairs on the Google Firebase website.